PoChuanLin/Emerald/README.md

 #### JDK 15

-Application is implemented in Java 8, but Java 15 features are used in tests.
+Application is implemented in Java 8, but Java 15 features are used in unit tests.

 #### MySQL Database